NerdNu/EasyRider/README.md

    block below).
  * The full dehydration distance and rehydration value of a water bucket are configurable.
+ * *Trainable Animals* can wear "disguise saddles" which disguise the steed as some other type of entity.
+A disguise saddle has lore of the form:
+   "Disguise: EntityType" where EntityType is any Bukkit mob EntityType constant (case insensitive, surrounding spaces ignored).
  * Players who have problems with chunks loading slowly when riding fast horses can set a speed limit that applies to their motion while they are riding any horse, using `/horse-speed-limit`.
 The innate maximum speed of a horse is not